 So what do I do?
-I google some old friend.
+I google-maps some old friend.
 I zoom into street level of Naples, Florida.
 Looks nice.
 Think I'll take a drive.

 I zoom down some long avenue then it hits me that I could take a drive in my childhood neighborhood in Jackson, Mississippi.
 Take a look at the old house.

 There it is.
 There's the lawn I mowed a thousand times.
 Behind that window is the tiny livingroom where ... everything.

 Kind of weird to be sitting here at work with tears rolling down my cheeks.

 Let's go down Keele Street toward my first school.
 There's the park.
 Tripped with my friend Kerry in there.
 Middle of the night.
 Looked at a toad for half an hour.
 Then a tree.

 But then ... ouch ... ahhhhhhh ... owwwww ... the real memories.
 Childhood.
 Dying of thirst after a field trip.
 Teachers let all the class play in the park before going back to school.
 I was only a couple of years older than my daughter is now.
 The memory of the light on that afternoon day is pure.
 Some cells in my brain are still registering it.
 Mississippi is hot in its own special way.
 Remember running to the water fountain when we got back to school.